DigitEgal/HF_Connection-Test/README.md

 **Contributing**

+Contributions are welcome!
 For suggestions or improvements, please create a pull request or open an issue.